BorelEnzo/BorelEnzo.github.io/CTFs/CSC_BE_2018/the_numbers_mason/index.md

 However, a big part of the code was absolutely incomprehensible, since we didn't have the source of the libraries used by the app.
 Fortunately, there was a directory named "okhttp3" among the files given by the zip.
 We then downloaded it, and began to rebuild the project in AndroidStudio (okhttp3, okio, and conscrypt were also necessary to run the program).
-Once done, it was easier to debug andunderstand what this weird APK did.
+Once done, it was easier to debug and understand what this weird APK did.
 However, "easier" doesn't mean "easy"!
 We began with `onCreate()`, and tried to rewrite a readable code:
 > ```java
 >this.z = new w.a().a(new g.a().a(a.a.a.a.a(103), new String[] { a.a.a.a.a(104) }).a()).a();
 > ```

 stands for:

 > ```java
 >this.client = new OkHttpClient.Builder().certificatePinner(new CertificatePinner.Builder().add("notes.challenges.cybersecuritychallenge.be", new String[] { "sha256/MaQXQRucvxgWT5IVeVwJvaq8Jz+tI7MyQPp8/LxTsco="}).build()).build();
 > ```

 which is a crucial element of the code.
 We then did the same for the routine `n()` (called in `onCreate()` line 475):

 > ```java
 >private void n() {
 >	Request req = new Request.Builder().url("https://notes.challenges.cybersecuritychallenge.be/init").build();